dhutapratama/docs/queues.md

 <a name="handle-method-dependency-injection"></a>
 #### `handle` Method Dependency Injection

 The `handle` method is invoked when the job is processed by the queue.
 Note that we are able to type-hint dependencies on the `handle` method of the job.
-The Laravel [service container](/docs/{{version}}/container) automatically injects these dependencies.
+The Lets [service container](/docs/{{version}}/container) automatically injects these dependencies.

 If you would like to take total control over how the container injects dependencies into the `handle` method, you may use the container's `bindMethod` method.
 The `bindMethod` method accepts a callback which receives the job and the container.
 Within the callback, you are free to invoke the `handle` method however you wish.
 Typically, you should call this method from the `boot` method of your `App\Providers\AppServiceProvider` [service provider](/docs/{{version}}/providers):